info-201a-wi23/final-project-proposal-yverma27/README.md

 3. The Dataset

 > Where did you find the data?
-Please include a link to the data source
+Please include a link to the data source Our primary dataset for this analysis was sourced from Kaggle, a platform well-known for hosting diverse and comprehensive datasets for analytical competitions and research.
+The specific dataset can be accessed at(https://www.kaggle.com/code/tayyarhussain/netflix-popular-movies-data-analysis).
 > Who collected the data?
+  The data was collected by Kaggle user Tayyar Hussain, who aggregated it to facilitate data analysis projects related to streaming content on Netflix.
+The dataset compilation involved automated scripts to extract data from public databases such as IMDb, as well as with Netflix's publicly available information on their titles.
 > How was the data collected or generated?
 > Why was the data collected?
 >How many observations (rows) are in your data?